||NATIONAL TV and RADIO|

 Oscar-nominated and peabody-winning documentary filmmaker Daphne Matziaraki, who received her award in Newport on June 5, 2017, and appeared on

 Story in the Public Square TV and Radio the weekend of June 24, 2017.
 Pulitzer-winning New York Times staff writer and bestselling author Dan Barry was our 2018 winner and he appeared on Story in the Public Square the weekend of May 5, 2018.
+See the list of all winners.

-I write and produce feature-length documentaries, including ON THE LAKE: Life and Love in a Distant Place, about the tuberculosis epidemic of 1900s America and globally today, nominated for a New England Emmy and broadcast nationally on PBS, and BEHIND THE HEDGEROW: Eileen Slocum and the Meaning of Newport Society, about today's old-money Newport, a world whose roots lie in the Gilded Age of Vanderbilts and Astors, also aired on PBS.
+about the tuberculosis epidemic of 1900s America and globally today, nominated for a New England Emmy and broadcast nationally on PBS, and BEHIND THE HEDGEROW: Eileen Slocum and the Meaning of Newport Society, about today's old-money Newport, a world whose roots lie in the Gilded Age of Vanderbilts and Astors, also aired on PBS.
 The third documentary

 I wrote and co-produced is COMING HOME, based on my Fall 2011 Journal series.
 It premiered online Dec.
 29, 2011, and was broadcast on Rhode Island PBS March 26, 2012, and later dates.